cncf/devstats.archive/USAGE.md

 - Start Grafana using `GRAFANA_PASS='password' grafana/grafana_start.sh` to install Grafana & InfluxDB as docker containers (this requires Docker).
 - Start InfluxDB using `IDB_HOST="172.17.0.1" IDB_PASS='password' ./grafana/influxdb_setup.sh gha`, this requires Docker & previous command succesfully executed.
 - To cleanup Docker Grafana image and start from scratch use `./grafana/docker_cleanup.sh`.
-This will not delete Your grafana config because it is stored in local volume `/var/lib/grafana`.
+This will not delete your grafana config because it is stored in local volume `/var/lib/grafana`.

 # Manually feeding InfluxDB & Grafana: